AhmetCanArslan/ShizuWall/README.md

 ## Notes

 - Firewall rules are applied using platform commands and are automatically cleared on device reboot (Android security limitation).
-- The app detects reboots using a boot-relative timestamp and automatically clears stale saved state so you won't be left with stale "enabled" flags after reboot.
-- By default only user-installed apps are shown.
-Use the overflow menu (three dots, top-right) to "Show system apps" if you need to include system apps for selection.
-- If anything goes wrong, rebooting the device will revert every change made by ShizuWall.
+That means, rebooting will revert anything done by ShizuWall.
-- The app persists minimal preferences locally (selected apps, enabled flag) and stores a small boot-relative timestamp in device-protected storage so the app can detect reboots safely without exposing data.
 - No network calls from the app itself — it does not send any data to external services.
-The application does not request android.permission.INTERNET in its manifest.
+ShizuWall does not request android.permission.INTERNET in its manifest.
 While Shizuku itself has shell privileges (which include network access), ShizuWall is designed to operate locally and does not initiate any network connections.

 ## Firewall Implementation